 Any mark made on the desert pavement will be visible for many centuries.
 This is why it was decided they should be fenced to prevent further damage.

 The carvings are intriguing because we do not know who or what they represent.
 We also do not know who their creators were.

 The larger of the figures, thought to be the outline of a woman, is about 175 feet long.
 Her outstretched arms span 158 feet.
 Near her is an anatomically correct male figure, about 95 feet tall.
-There's also a 53-foot-long, four-footed creature that's been alternatively identified as a panther, a coyote or a horse.
+There's also a 53-foot-long, four-footed creature that's been alternatively identified as a panther, a coyote, or a horse.

 According to the stories told by modern-day Mohave and Quechan Indians the human figures represent Mastamho, the Creator of Earth and all Life, while the animal figures represent Hatakulya, one of two mountain lions who helped in the Creation.
 Sacred ceremonial dances were held in the area in ancient times to honor the creation.

-The creators of these mysterious desert carvings, but they are long gone.
+The creators of these mysterious desert carvings, but are long gone.
 All we have left is a cryptic message they left to future generations.

-The Blythe Intaglios still remain an unsolved mystery.
+The Blythe Intaglios still remains an unsolved mystery.
 Perhaps the clue to this ancient mystery can be found in the fact that the figures can best be seen from the air.
 Were they intended to be watched and admired by someone who possessed the ability to fly?

 Written by Ellen Lloyd – AncientPages.com